ptabasso2/oteljavalab/section06/README.md

    - Extract the context from the incoming request headers in the called service.
    - Create a new span in the called service as a child of the extracted span context.

-5. **Example Implementation**: Offer a concise example implementation of two microservices interacting over HTTP, where service A calls service B. Include code snippets showing how to instrument the REST client in service A and the server in service B using OpenTelemetry Java SDK.
+5. **Example implementation**: Offer a concise example implementation of two microservices interacting over HTTP, where service A calls service B. Include code snippets showing how to instrument the REST client in service A and the server in service B using OpenTelemetry Java SDK.

 ## Overview of the set-up